General Studies

 The goal of the history curriculum at KTA is to engage the student’s interest in the study of the past, and to stimulate the development of critical thinking and historical perspective.
 Although courses in the history department cover a wide range of topics and a vast time span, they are characterized by unifying themes that provide a conceptual framework for analyzing the development of modern society.
 In every course, students are challenged to think independently, to strengthen their critical reading and expository writing skills, to develop skill in historical research through the analysis of primary and secondary texts and to make connections between the past and the present.

+United States History I (Grade 10 Academic) examines the foundations of the American nation, from the Ages of Exploration, through the colonial period of the American Revolution, and the ratification of the Constitution and its implementation in the Federalist period.
 Students trace the development of American nationhood in the antebellum period, and end the year with a study of the causes and consequences of the Civil War.
 Exposure to primary documents, secondary texts, historical fiction and documentary videos all help broaden and deepen the student’s understanding of this seminal period in our nation’s development

-Advanced Placement Unites States History Grades 10 & 11) is a rigorous, accelerated college level course of study which prepares students for the College Board’s Advanced Placement Exam in United States History.
+Advanced Placement Unites States History (Grades 10 & 11) is a rigorous, accelerated college-level course of study which prepares students for the College Board’s Advanced Placement Exam in United States History.
 Students are challenged to think, read, write and analyze at an advanced level as they explore the major themes and events in American political, social, economic, cultural, intellectual and diplomatic history from the colonial era through the end of the twentieth century.

 Fitness and Health